 How Trump's Tariffs Will Affect Your Closet, Explained

-Ever since President-elect Donald Trump was declared the winner of the 2024 election, the internet has been a little less concerned with contrast makeup theory and a little more fixated on economic policy.
-Specifically, the universal tariffs on imported goods Trump has touted as a major agenda for a second term in office.
+Ever since President Donald Trump was declared the winner of the 2024 election, the internet has been a little less concerned with contrast makeup theory and a little more fixated on recession indicators in fashion.
+Specifically, the universal tariffs on imported goods Trump touted as a major agenda for a second term in office; signed into policy on March 3; amplified into sweeping taxes on China, the European Union, and more, announced on April 2; and finally put on a 90-day pause (with some exceptions) on April 9.

 There's a lot more at stake than sticker shock.
 As fashion journalist Amy Odell wrote in her newsletter, Back Row, "The price hikes would create a cascade of consequences for consumers who buy clothes, which in turn could adversely affect the fashion industry in many ways."

-Instead of bringing your Economics 101 textbook out of storage, read on for a breakdown of exactly what tariffs during a second Trump presidency could entail—and how they'll affect your shopping habits.
+The President's Oval Office tax announcement might seem far away from the runways of Fashion Month.
+But it's bound to have an impact on the collections produced later this year—and goods that are already on shelves.
+Instead of bringing your Economics 101 textbook out of storage, read on for a breakdown of exactly what tariffs during the second Trump presidency are going to entail and how they'll affect your shopping habits.

 What are tariffs, again?